clouddueling/angular-snapshot/README.md

 A distributed way to create screenshots and capture the html of a javascript SPA app.
 It accepts a firebase url so you can either run this yourself when you need to or POST into the main firebase db and take advantage of someone else running this program.

+If you have a computer that's on all the time you can contribute to the community by running this.

 ## Usage

 This project is based on: https://github.com/rogerwang/node-webkit